Canada’s PGM+Copper Giant

 We’re talking about a fully permitted, construction-ready project with world-class backing and exposure to the key metals driving the global supercycle.

-To top it off, Generation Mining is exceptionally well-structured with ~268 million shares outstanding (non-fully diluted) at a market capitalization of less than C$150 million — again, a mere fraction of its C$1.07 billion after-tax NPV.
+To top it off, Generation Mining is exceptionally well-structured with ~320 million shares outstanding (non-fully diluted) at a market capitalization of ~C$225 million — again, a mere fraction of its published C$1.07 billion after-tax NPV (March 2025 Feasibility Study).

-With copper, palladium, platinum, gold, and silver all strengthening as we close out a very tumultuous 2025, now is the perfect time to be taking a closer look at Generation Mining Ltd.
+With copper, palladium, platinum, gold, and silver all strengthening as we head into the second quarter of 2026, now is the perfect time to be taking a closer look at Generation Mining Ltd.

 A great place to start is the company’s corporate website where you can explore the Marathon Project in detail, access the latest Corporate Presentation, meet the full team, and sign up for direct updates from the company.